-Field Description User Name This is a string that represents the name of the user that you access the switch.
+Field Description User Name This is a string that represents the name of the user that you can use to access the switch.
 Protocol This indicates whether messages sent on behalf of this user are protected from disclosure using a privacy protocol.
 BLADEOS supports DES algorithm for privacy.
 The software also supports two authentication algorithms: MD5 and HMAC-SHA.